Nimble CRM Review — Pros and Cons, Pricing, Features

 Group messages and mass mailouts in Nimble

-Nimble comes with a handy ‘group messages’ feature.
+Nimble comes with a handy ‘group messages’ feature that lets you send up to 1,000 emails per month.

 Unlike tools like Mailchimp or Getresponse, it uses your own SMTP server to send messages.
-This means that there is a daily limit to how many emails you can send out as standard (100 per day).
+This means that there may be daily limits to how many emails you can send out with this feature depending on your email provider.

-As a way of sending out personalised messages to small groups of contacts, this functionality is pretty useful — I’ve always found that in a B2B sales context personalised, text-based messages drive more engagement than graphic-heavy HTML emails.
+As a way of sending out personalized messages to small groups of contacts, this functionality is pretty useful — I’ve always found that in a B2B sales context personalized, text-based messages drive more engagement than graphic-heavy HTML emails.

 What’s more, you get basic stats on whether these contacts have opened your mail or not, and how many times they’ve read your message.
 You can also use this data to segment your contacts and send specific follow ups — Nimble refers to this as ‘semi-automatic marketing’ but to be honest it looks and feels more like a manual process to me!